 - #20 Approx. 3.2 tablespoons = 12 balls

-The easiest way is to portion the meat with the scoop and then place them on parchment paper or other suitable surface.
+The easiest way is to portion the meat with the scoop and then place it on parchment paper or another suitable surface.
 Then, to form the balls, oil your hands with olive oil so the meat does not stick to your palms.

 Roll each into a ball with your hands.
 They can be as perfectly round as you like them.
 I’m usually not too picky about that.

-Preheat your oven temperature to 400°F or 350°F if using a convection oven.
+Preheat your oven temperature to 350ยฐF if using a convection oven, (175ยฐ C).
 If your oven has convection heating this is what I recommend.
 The air moving around the convection-baked meatballs will make them brown nicely.

 Preparing the Meat Mixture